 Copyright © Nucleus Medical Media, Inc.

-Addison's disease is the result of gradual damage to the outer layer of the adrenal gland.
-This damage may be caused by:
+Primary addison disease is caused by damage to the outer layer of the adrenal gland.
+This damage can happen slowly overtime.

 National Adrenal Diseases Foundation